matthieucabos/Matrix_lib-v2.0/README.md

-# Matrix_lib-v2.0
+# Python Matrix Module #

+Utilitary scripts wrote in Python

-Updated Matrix Library
+# Matrix module

-A full matrix engine library wrote in Cython / Python 3.8 Clone to your local disk and compile using :

-python setup.py build_ext --inplace

-Documentation is avaible at : https://drive.google.com/drive/folders/1IrVBpC4xbdME7-61y-o74xJhAeYiBCqy?usp=sharing

 Author : CABOS Matthieu

 Date   : 30/06/2020

+This repository contain my current works in progress :
+The cmatrix.pyx is the optimised version of the matrix.py library containing all standard algebrica opeations on matrix and usefull utils (save and load, quick access, quick programming, etc...)
+ To compile it write in the command prompt :

+ python setup.py build_ext --inplace

+ The help documentation may be found using index.html

+I've been working on an high-performance matrix code to rule many of standard calculation on the Anubis calculator (Graph transistion matrix, System resolution, etc) from Lenovo.

+The library is fully operationnal on CentOS Unix-based system

+Please to send failure reports

-Support at : matthieu.cabos@tse-fr.eu
+support at : matthieu.cabos@tse-fr.eu